Lego Marvel Super Heroes 2: Plot

 The Guardians of the Galaxy help defend Xandar from an attack by Kang the Conqueror, who uses his time crystal to summon Eson the Searcher.
 After the Guardians defeat Eson, Kang's ship, the Damocles, launches devices which cause a section of Xandar to disappear.

-Meanwhile at Avengers Mansion, Nick Fury presents the Avengers with several missions: Captain America, She-Hulk, and Thor fight the Presence in Siberia; Iron Man and Captain Marvel defeat Attuma at his underwater base; and Spider-Man, Ms. Marvel, and White Tiger battle escaped Raft prisoners on the Brooklyn Bridge, including most of the Sinister Six.
+Meanwhile, at Avengers Mansion, Nick Fury presents the Avengers with several missions: Captain America, She-Hulk, and Thor fight the Presence in Siberia; Iron Man and Captain Marvel defeat Attuma at his underwater base; and Spider-Man, Ms. Marvel, and White Tiger battle escaped Raft prisoners on the Brooklyn Bridge, including most of the Sinister Six.
 The Guardians of the Galaxy arrive just before Kang uses his devices to steal Manhattan with the heroes inside it and make it part of his battle arena called Chronopolis, consisting of various locales that he has stolen from across time and space with his citadel at the center.

-Captain America leads a team through a portal to Medieval England, where they help Sir Percy reclaim his castle from Enchantress and the Black Knight.
+Captain America leads a team through a portal to medieval England, where they help Sir Percy reclaim his castle from Enchantress and the Black Knight.
 Another team led by She-Hulk follows Klaw and the Hydra Four through a portal to Wakanda, where Black Panther joins them to fight Man-Ape in the vibranium mines.
 The heroes converge in a version of Manhattan ruled by Hydra, where they battle Klaw and vibranium robot soldiers created by Arnim Zola, and defeat Baron Zemo in a dogfight.
 Thor, Captain Marvel, and She-Hulk then travel to a swamp where they defeat Man-Thing.
-Kang reveals that Man-Thing was guarding the Nexus of All Realities, which kept the various realms of Chronopolis separated.
-Kang destroys the Nexus which drops the barriers between the locations and challenges the heroes to rise up and face him.
+Kang reveals that Man-Thing was guarding the Nexus of All Realities, which separated the realms of Chronopolis.
+Kang destroys the Nexus, which drops the barriers between the locations, and challenges the heroes to rise up and face him.

 Regrouping at Avengers Mansion, the heroes detect a faint signal from outside Chronopolis.
 Searching for a device to boost its strength, the Guardians travel to the Old West where they battle MODOK and the Circus of Crime.
 Retrieving the device, they learn that the signal is being sent from Knowhere by Cosmo the Spacedog.
-The heroes plan to retrieve the fragments of the Nexus in order to bring Knowhere into Chronopolis and use its energies to bring down the barrier surrounding Kang's citadel.
+The heroes plan to retrieve the fragments of the Nexus to bring Knowhere into Chronopolis and use its energies to bring down the barrier surrounding Kang's citadel.